-Court No. - 9

-Case: - CRIMINAL APPEAL No. - 43 of 2023
+Court No. - 1 Case :- CRIMINAL APPEAL No. - 54 of 2023 Appellant :- Masood Respondent :- The State Of U.P.

-Appellant :- K.A.
-Rauf Sherif

-Respondent: State Of U.P.
 Thru.
-Addl Chief Secy.

-Home U.P.
-Civil Secrett.
-Lko.
-And Another

-Counsel for Appellant :- Sheeran Mohiuddin
+Prin.
+Secy.
+Home, Lko.
+And Another Counsel for Appellant :- Sheeran Mohiuddin Alavi,Amarjeet Singh Rakhra,Harsh Vardhan Kediya Counsel for Respondent :- G.A.

-Alavi

-Counsel for Respondent :- G.A.

-Hon'ble Attau Rahman Masoodi, J. Hon'ble Ajai Kumar Srivastava-I, J.
+Hon'ble Attau Rahman Masoodi,J. Hon'ble Ajai Kumar Srivastava-I,J.

-- 1. Heard Sri Amarjeet Singh Rakhra, learned counsel for the appellant and learned A.G.A. for the State. - 2.
-The instant appeal under Section 21 of the Investigation National Agency Act.
-2008 (hereinafter referred to as 'NIA Act'), has been filed by the appellant, K.A.
-Rauf Sherif challenging the order dated 06.12.2022 passed by Special Judge, NIA/ATS, Additional District and Sessions Judge, Court No.5, Lucknow in Bail Application No.8870/2022, arising out of Case Crime No.0199/2020, under Sections 153-A, 295-A, 124-A, 120B I.P.C., Sections 17 and 18 of Unlawful Activities (Prevention) Act, 1967 and Sections 65 and 72 of I.T.
-Act, 2000, Police Station Manth, District Mathura, whereby bail application of the appellant was rejected. - 3.
-Learned counsel for the appellant has submitted that initially the first information report came to be lodged against four accused persons.
-The present appellant was not named in the first information report.
+1. Heard Sri Amarjeet Singh Rakhra, learned counsel for the appellant and Shri Shiv Nath Tilhari, learned A.G.A. for the State.

+2. The instant appeal under Section 21(4) of the National Investigation Agency Act, 2008 (hereinafter referred to as 'NIA Act'), has been filed by the appellant, Masood challenging the order dated 06.12.2022 passed by Special Judge, NIA/ATS, Additional District and Sessions Judge, Court No.5, Lucknow in Bail Application No.8870/2022, arising out of Case Crime No.0199/2020, under Sections 153-A, 295-A, 124-A, 120B I.P.C., Sections 17 and 18 of Unlawful Activities (Prevention) Act, 1967 and Sections 65 and 72 of I.T.
+Act, 2000, Police Station Manth, District Mathura, whereby bail application of the appellant was rejected.

+3. Learned counsel for the appellant has submitted that initially the first information report came to be lodged against four accused persons including the appellant.
 His further submission is that there is no allegation against the appellant that he was associated with any terrorist organization or was soliciting any donation or funding or had any linkage with either P.F.I. or C.F.I.

-- 4. His further submission is that no incriminating article was recovered from the possession of appellant or on his pointing out.
+4. His further submission is that no incriminating article was recovered from the possession of appellant or on his pointing out.
 The appellant is neither engaged in any unlawful activity as defined under Section 2(o) of the UAPA nor is a part of any unlawful association as defined under Section 2 (p) of UAPA.
-The investigating agency has already filed a charge-sheet against the appellant and the trial is yet to commence. - 5.
-Learned counsel for the appellant next argued that the offences under Sections mentioned in the chargesheet are not made out against the appellant even if the story of the prosecution is believed on its face value.
-Sections 17 and 18 of the UAPA which relates to raising funds for terrorist activities and punishment thereof and conspiracy for committing any terrorist act and punishment thereof are not even remotely attracted to the facts of the case. - 6.
-Learned counsel for the appellant has also argued that the Special Court has completely failed to appreciate that the perusal of the allegations made in the F.I.R. and the contents of the case diary including the charge-sheet and material collated by the investigating agency clearly evince that accusation made against the appellant is, prima facie, false.
+The investigating agency has already filed a charge-sheet against the appellant.

+5. Learned counsel for the appellant next argued that the offences under Sections mentioned in the chargesheet are not made out against the appellant even if the story of the prosecution is believed on its face value.
+Sections 17 and 18 of the UAPA which relates to raising funds for terrorist activities and punishment thereof and conspiracy for committing any terrorist act and punishment thereof are not even remotely attracted to the facts of the case.

+6. Learned counsel for the appellant has also argued that the Special Court has completely failed to appreciate that the perusal of the allegations made in the F.I.R. and the contents of the case diary including the charge-sheet and material collated by the investigating agency clearly evince that accusation made against the appellant is, prima facie, false.